Running WRF¶

 ncdump -v Times wrfout_d0x_YYYY-MM-DD_hh:mm:ss

-Restart Capability¶
+Restart Option¶

-To initiate the restart:
+To initiate a restart:

-Prior to the initial simulation set restart_interval in the namelist.input to a value (in minutes) equal to or less than the initial simulation’s length.
-This instructs wrf.exe to write out a restart file when the model reaches the restart_interval.
-Restart files use the naming convention wrfrst_d<domain>_<date>, where the date string represents the time when the restart file is valid.
+Before the initial simulation set restart_interval in namelist.input (in minutes) to be less than the simulation’s length.
+This prompts wrf.exe to generate a restart file at that interval, named wrfrst_d<domain>_<date>, with the date/time representing the time when the restart file is valid.

-- After the initial simulation completes, and there is a valid wrfrst_d<domain>_<date> file available, modify the namelist again by setting:
+- After the initial simulation, if a valid wrfrst_d<domain>_<date> file exists, modify the namelist by setting:

-restart = .true. (in &time_control)
+restart = .true.

 Run wrf.exe as usual.

-- override_restart_timers=.true.
+override_restart_timers=.true. |

-Use this if the history and/or restart interval are modified prior to the restart run, and the new output times are not as expected (in &time_control)
+Use this if the history and/or restart interval are modified prior to the restart and the new output times are not as expected (in &time_control) |

-- write_hist_at_0h_rst=.true.
+write_hist_at_0h_rst=.true. |

-If history output is desired at the initial time of the restart simulation (in &time_control)
+If history output is desired at the initial time of the restart simulation (in &time_control) |

 Note